 I mainly picked up this book because it was advertised as an opportunity to get inside the mind of one of the best poker players of all time, famous f

 I mainly picked up this book because it was advertised as an opportunity to get inside the mind of one of the best poker players of all time, famous for – or maybe notorious? – his aggressive, and some would say reckless, playing style.
-Now, as someone who pretty regularly plays poker with friends, I was looking for an entertaining novel about poker for a long time – and boy, did I find one.
+Now, as someone who pretty regularly bet365 in-play betting poker with friends, I was looking for an entertaining novel about poker for a long time – and boy, did I find one.

 To be perfectly clear, this novel is by no means your typical romanticized novel about poker – it is a highly analytical, logical recount of “the Madman’s” biggest win at the 2007 Aussie Millions Champions.
 It is a hand-by-hand analysis of his amazing feat where he beat more than 700 players and took home whopping $1.2 million.
 As he played more than three hundred hands, at times it can be difficult to follow, but every play he recounts is thoroughly explained, including the contextual information.
 It is unbelievable to see why he bluffed when he did, and how that affected his opponents, how it changed the flow of the game.